-With 14,000 faculty, more than 700 undergraduate programs and around 87,000 students on three campuses, the University of Toronto is in a class of its own.
-St. George, the leafy downtown campus, has the historic stone buildings, while the newer Scarborough and Mississauga campuses are in quieter suburban settings.
+With 14,000 faculty, more than 700 undergraduate programs and around 88,000 students on three campuses, the University of Toronto is in a class of its own.
+St. George, the leafy downtown campus, has historic stone buildings, while the newer Scarborough and Mississauga campuses are in quieter, suburban settings.
 U of T’s halls have echoed with the debates of future premiers and prime ministers.
-It is also famous for research on insulin, bone-marrow transplants, regenerative medicine and pioneering work in artificial intelligence.
-U of T is the top-placed Canadian university in Times Higher Education’s 2016 global ranking on employability of graduates.
-The university also has numerous initiatives to support student start-up companies.
+It is famous for research on insulin, bone-marrow transplants and regenerative medicine, and for pioneering work in artificial intelligence.
+U of T is the top-placed Canadian university in Times Higher Education’s 2017 global ranking on employability of graduates.
+The university also has many initiatives to support student start-up companies.
 Given its size, one might think professors would be too busy for undergraduates, but the university addresses this with small-group learning opportunities, such as first-year seminars.
-U of T president Meric Gertler is on a mission to increase those types of opportunities.
+President Meric Gertler is on a mission to increase those types of opportunities.
 “We need to reaffirm the enduring value of a broad liberal arts education at the undergraduate level, but also to ask ourselves how we can help our graduates extract the full benefit from that education,” he says.

-• Engineering Science: This multidisciplinary program has two foundational years followed by two years focused in one of nine areas, including aerospace, engineering mathematics and nanoengineering.
+• Engineering Science: This multidisciplinary program has two foundational years followed by two years focused on one of eight areas, including aerospace, engineering mathematics and robotics.
+With diversity as a core value, more than 40 per cent of first-year students in 2016 were female.

-• Computer Science: This program, considered one of the best in Canada, prepares students for working in programming, web design and research.
-It is also a leading centre for artificial intelligence research; several of its grads have been recruited by Google.
+• Computer Science: This program prepares students to work in programming, web design and research.
+It is a leading centre for artificial intelligence research; several of its grads have been recruited by Google.

 |Minimum entering grades||Tuition||Number of students||Residence spaces||Graduation and retention rates|